MingxiaGuo/English/EF/4-1_Entertainment.md

 ```
 # 4. Going to the movies
-## Vocabulary: Future with the simple present
+## Grammar: Future with the simple present 一般现在时表示将来时
+A: Jake, it's seventeen clock.
+The movie starts at eight!
+B: Ok, Ok ,I'm ready.
+A: Did you book a tickets.
+B: tickets?
+A: tickets. you book
+B: I can't believe it, how could , but  The next show begins at 10:30
+A: I'm really sorry.
+B: but it's over after midnight.
+A: That sounds good
+B: Do you want
+A: Just so stupid

+## Expressions:
-## Grammar: Asking for information about movies
+Asking for information about movies
-## Expressions: Expressing imitation
+Expressing imitation
 ## Final Task: Going to the movies